Why apply Whole Genome Sequencing (WGS) to DNA testing in the care of cancer patients?

 OncoAct can, in certain cases, identify additional experimental or “off-label” (medication registered for a different type of tumor) treatment options.

-The following patients can benefit most from the extensive DNA test:
+The following patients can benefit most from the complete DNA test:

 patients who no longer have any treatment options available based on regular diagnostics